comat0zz/hardax/README.md

 ## Overview

 **HARDAX** (Hardening Audit eXaminer) is a comprehensive security configuration auditor for Android-based devices.
-It performs 462 security checks across 18 categories to identify misconfigurations, vulnerabilities, and security weaknesses.
+It performs **488 security checks** across **18 categories** to identify misconfigurations, vulnerabilities, and security weaknesses.

 HARDAX is designed for:
 - **Security Researchers** - Penetration testing and vulnerability assessment